User Log In

 DISSATISFACTION WITH EXISTING INSTRUMENTS

-In our discussions (both inside and outside of class), Ken regularly expressed dissatisfaction with the way conflict-handling behavior was assessed in research studies—based on his doctoral thesis.
+In our discussions both inside and outside of class, Ken regularly expressed dissatisfaction with the way conflict-handling behavior was assessed in research studies—based on his doctoral thesis.
 Blake and Mouton (1964) had developed the original instrument to measure the five modes: Their assessment consisted of five statements, each describing one of the modes.
 In the original version, respondents were asked to simply pick the one statement that best described their usual behavior.
 In subsequent uses of the instrument, respondents were asked to rank order the five statements (from “1” for highest to “5” for lowest), according to how well each one captured how they usually approach conflict situations.
 But from the way the five statements were worded, it was obvious that “collaborating” was the ideal mode, while “avoiding” was the least desirable one.
 Sure enough, that’s exactly how managers rated themselves, with over 90% ranking themselves highest on collaborating and lowest on avoiding.
 Their subordinates, of course, experienced those same managers very differently.

 By the time the doctoral seminar concluded in April 1971, I’d already made substantial progress on learning about instrument methodology (including the whole host of response biases, including social desirability) and then applying that knowledge to my assessment of interpersonal values.
 From Ken, I had learned a lot about conflict theory and more about the social desirability response bias.
 While I don’t recall if there was a single moment, an epiphany of sorts, but at some point Ken and I must’ve said out loud: “Let’s develop a new instrument to measure the five conflict-handling modes.”
+The history of the Thomas-Kilmann Instrument had officially begun!

 THE WORK ON THE TKI BEGINS